iankitnegi/BI_Bootcamp/README.md

    - Inshort, Connecting Table
    - Data Modelling is all about creating connections between tables.
    - Primary(Dimemsion) tables and Fact tables are two kinds of tables.
+7. Creating Visuals:
+   - KPI card, Bar/Pie Charts, Tables/Matrix and Slicers are commonly used visuals.
+   - One neew to click the visuals to activate the visual settings.
+   - Use horizontal bar chart to represnt more than 3 categories.
+8. Summary/CRUX:
+   - "Power BI is an end-to-end enterprise business intelligence tool.
+It supports various layouts and connects with many data sources, offering flexibility in data presentation and analysis."
+   - "Power Query functions as an ETL (Extract, Transform, Load) engine, enabling filtering, sorting, and the addition of new columns, which are essential for data manipulation."
+   - Data Modeling in Power BI focuses on creating connections between tables, primarily involving two kinds of tables: Dimension (Primary) tables and Fact tables
+   - "DAX (Data Analysis Expressions) is the language used to create formulas in Power BI, while M-language is used for scripting in Power Query."
+   - "Effective visuals, such as KPI cards and bar charts, combined with robust data modeling, are central to Power BI’s capabilities in data analysis and reporting.
+________________________________

+### Project Plannning & Scoping:
+1. **Problem Statement:**
+This is a project-based learning course.
+We will use an imaginary company called AtliQ Hardware and discuss its business model.
+It is a consumer goods electronics company having operations in various countries.
+Their business is growing rapidly and they still rely on excel files for data analytics.
+Excel files are hard to consume and not effective in generating insights.
+Also due to the lack of effective analytics the company faced a major loss in Latin America.
+_Senior executives of this company have decided to invest in a data analytics project and have assigned a team for this work._
+3. **The Email that Started this Project:**
+The data analytics project starts with an email from a product owner roughly outlining the requirements of 5 different dashboards in Power BI.
+4. **Project Kick-off Meeting:**
+A project kick-off meeting is held between the product owner, senior data analyst, and a junior data analyst to discuss the project.
+The senior data analyst Tony Sharma asks some important questions during the meeting.
+5. **Learn how a ‘Project Charter’ is Used in Companies:**
+A project charter is a short document describing the entire project.
+We will use a tool called Mural for this and cover few important dimensions of the project such as,
+   - Project goals
+   - Key stakeholders
+   - Hopes and fears
+   - Risks
+   - Timeline
+6. **Project Kick-off: Session Debrief:**
+In this session debrief we will talk about 3 skills that we need to learn out of the project kick-off meeting,
+   - Being proactive
+   - Expectation management
+   - Project management skills
+7. **Senior Data Analyst Sets Up the Next Steps with Junior Data Analyst:**
+Senior data analyst, Tony Sharma, will now set up the next steps with Junior data analyst, Peter Pandey.
+In this video, they will cover the following topics,
+   - Create a Microsoft teams channel
+   - Why Microsoft teams for project communication?
+   - Sent action points in the teams channel
+   - What is Fiscal Year (a.k.a FY)?
+   - Why Power BI?
+8. **Simplified: Profit and Loss Statement**
+   - Revenue
+   - Net invoice sales
+   - Pre-invoice deductions
+   - Post invoice discounts
+   - Net sales
+   - COGS: Cost of goods sold
+   - Gross margin
+9. **Summary/CRUX:**
+   - Spending time to understand the problem, the end goal, and the bigger picture of the project is the very important first step of any project.
+   - It is critical to constantly align your understanding of project scope, requirements, and timelines with the product owner / key stakeholder throughout the project.
+   - The profit and loss statement is the most important piece of analysis any company will need.
+________________________________

+### Power BI Basics: Data Collection, Exploration & Validation
+1. Simplified: Data Warehouse, OLTP vs OLAP, Data Catalog:
+Using a very simple example, we will understand the following concepts,
+   - What is a data warehouse
+   - OLTP (Online Transaction Processing) vs OLAP (Online Analytical Processing)
+   - What is data catalog
+2.